 A bank's risk-bearing capacity is based primarily on its capital structure and the quality of its equity.
 When considering the financial resources, the analysis focuses on the central sources of refinancing and the development of the capital structure.
 The individual refinancing products or categories of financial instruments are analysed according to their origin and stability.
-Accordingly, the balance sheet and regulatory capital is considered and in this context an assessment is made of the extent to which the Bank implements the applicable, but also future and regulatory capital requirements and provisions.
+Accordingly, the balance sheet and regulatory capital is considered and in this context an assessment is made of the extent to which the Bank implements the applicable, but also future and regulatory capital requirements and provisions, and how the Bank performs in corresponding future-oriented stress test procedures.

-Key indicators for assessing the capital ratios are the:
+Key indicators for assessing the capital ratios, which are evaluated in particular in a peer group comparison, are the:

-- Equity ratio - Common Equity Tier 1 and Common Equity Tier 1 ratio (CET1) - Additional Tier 1 and Additional Tier 1 ratio (AT1) - Tier 1 capital und Tier 1 capital-ratio (CET1 + AT1) - Tier 2 capital und Tier 2 capital-ratio (T2) - Total Capital ratio (CET1 + AT1 + T2) - Leverage ratio
+- Equity ratio - Common Equity Tier 1 and Common Equity Tier 1 ratio (CET1) - Additional Tier 1 and Additional Tier 1 ratio (AT1) - Tier 1 capital und Tier 1 capital-ratio (CET1 + AT1) - Tier 2 capital und Tier 2 capital-ratio (T2) - Total Capital ratio (CET1 + AT1 + T2) - Leverage ratio horizon.
+In order to arrive at a balanced rating assessment, additional ratios are included in the analysis if necessary, which will become established as a required standard as banking regulation progresses and are therefore available.

 Risk-weighted assets (RWA) form the basis for calculating the regulatory capital components or ratios.
-It is analyzed how the composition of RWA by risk type changes over the analysis horizon.
-In order to arrive at a balanced rating assessment, additional ratios are included in the analysis if necessary, which will become established as a required standard as banking regulation progresses and are therefore available.
+It is analyzed how the composition of RWA by risk type changes over the analysis